Course Number and Title: MAT 190 Precalculus

 - Demonstrate principles of analytic geometry working with conic sections.

-- Define and describe the basic properties of a circle, parabola, ellipse, and hyperbola.
+- Identify the equations of a circle, parabola, ellipse, and hyperbola.

 - Graph conic sections.